DataDog/hiring-engineers/answers.md

 **PostgreSQL Integration**
 Now that we have applied our tags to our host we can start setting up integrations for any applications we use.
 I use the [PostgreSQL DB](https://www.postgresql.org/about/) primarily so I set up an integration for Postgres.
 First, create a `postgres.yaml` file in the Agent's `conf.d` directory.
 The steps for finishing this setup are located in the [DataDog Integrations Docs](https://docs.datadoghq.com/integrations/postgres/).
-After all is done, your configuration should look something like:
+After this is done, your configuration should look something like:
 ```yaml
 init_config: